-7-4-5 Processing of Application.
-The completion date for the application shall be the date of receipt of all information requested by the Community Development Assistance Director pursuant to Section 7-3-4.3.
+- 7-4-5.2 Completeness Review.
+Upon receipt of a preliminary site plan, the Planning Director shall cause the application to be reviewed for completeness and shall notify the applicant in writing if the application is incomplete, specifying what additional information is needed in order for the application to be deemed complete.
+The applicant shall then provide the additional information requested by the Planning Director.
+Upon receipt of all requested information, the Planning Director shall refer copies of the proposal to such other representatives as may be appropriate to determine if it conforms to the provisions of this Zoning Ordinance and to such other regulations applicable in the matter. (added 07-07-05; amended 07-05-07) - 7-4-6 Processing of Application.
+The completion date for the application shall be the date of receipt of all information requested by the Planning Director pursuant to Section 7-4-5.
 The applicant will be scheduled for the next Planning Board meeting which is at least 24 days in the future.
 Substantial modification of the application subsequent to the complete date may result in the application being deferred to a subsequent meeting of the Planning Board.
 Any material modification of the application within seven days prior to the Planning Board meeting shall result in deferral of the application to the next available meeting.
+For purposes of this section, the application shall include the preliminary or conceptual site plan, as the case may be. (amended 09-04-97, 07-05-07)